How Ultra Fines Recovery Systems Will Make You More Profitable

 More waste does not just mean more sand in a pond.
 With a depleted tailings area, water quality can suffer and additional land permits maybe be required.
 As the saying goes, “Waste never makes you money, but it sure can cost you a lot.”

-A UFR will pull a majority of the solids out of the waste stream, keeping them from the downstream water management system and thereby saving a pond from filling up, decreasing a load on a Thickener or lowering operating time on a Filter Press.
+A UFR will pull a majority of the solids out of the waste stream, keeping them from the downstream water management system and thereby saving a pond from filling up, decreasing the load on a Thickener or lowering operating time on a Filter Press.

 Stability is the best friend of any process, so upset conditions must be the biggest enemy.
 Whether it be an overload condition or an underload condition, the process system is not working in the sweet spot.
 This situation will send material in the wrong direction.